 With regard to using a court order to have the pension benefits paid to a former spouse of the U.S. federal employee, a few issues are worth pointing out.
 The FERS and CSRS plans do not accept the same terms and conditions as QDROs.
 QDROs apply to private industry retirement plans, although some government plans accept the term or title "qualified domestic relations order".
 The court order still cannot provide the same type of benefits as a QDRO, except for the Thrift Savings Plan.

 If dividing the accrued pension benefit by a court order, remember that the plan is designed to pay a monthly pension benefit, therefore the order should be drafted with emphasis placed on the monthly amount to be paid.
 Although the FERS and CSRS plan allows for a refund of employee contributions, this is rare since doing so would forfeit all of the employer or government's paid benefits.
 You may consider stating that the employee is not to elect a refund of employee contributions.
-Also keep in mind that if the employee dies all benefit payments will stop unless the non-employee spouse is also awarded survivor benefits, or a portion of the survivor annuity based on their share.

 Other considerations when dividing the CSRS or FERS by a COAP, is whether the former spouse's share is to revert to the federal employee spouse, should the former spouse predecease the federal employee, or paid to the former spouse's estate.
 The former spouse's can also be paid to the children of the marriage so long as the federal employee spouse is alive.
 Keep in mind that the difference between CSRS and FERS is the fact that CSRS predates Social Security and therefore CSRS members receive a portion in lieu of Social Security.
 In fact the difference in the contribution rate, between CSRS and FERS, is 6.2% coincidentally what individuals pay into Social Security.
 Because Social Security is not a marital asset consideration should be given to the CSRS member to discount their CSRS annuity by a Social Security element.
 For more on this issue, visit www.vecon.com/articles/csrsfinal.htm.